tinyogre/ember/README.md

         return 0;
     }

-This command could be registered like this:
+That command could be registered like this:

     ember_ctx ctx = ember_init(&options);
     ember_add_command(ctx, "Hello", Hello, NULL, "Print the standard greeting");

 For a full working example see examples/hello.c.
-Build it, run it, then: telnet localhost 10000
+Build it ("scons example"), run it ("examples/hello"), then: telnet localhost 10000

 Welcome to the ember example
 emb> hello
 Hello, world!
-emb> brodacast "This message will get sent to everyone" Broadcast message: This message will get sent to everyone